NotReallyJustin/light-mode-defender/planning.md

     Pronoun belongs in a NP usually and the antecedent is an NP, so pronoun.parent.parent == antecedent.parent
 ```

+## That Weird Hobb's Thing
+Follow the instructions <a href="https://www.usna.edu/Users/cs/nchamber/courses/nlp/s15/slides/set14-coreference.pdf">here</a> <br>
+I tried some supervised learning stuff and deterministic stuff myself and they all have like 0% accuracy so just use this for now <br>
+This is the 2nd flakiest part of the program because it only has like 60% accuracy according to research papers

 # 5) Find which NOUN PHRASEs mention light mode

 # 6) Find Negations